 US Treasury bills mixed at weekly auction

-WASHINGTON (AP) — Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills rising to the highest level in five weeks while rates on six-month bills were unchanged.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills rising, while rates on six-month bills were unchanged.

-The three-month rate was the highest since these bills averaged 0.025 percent on Jan.
-20.
+The three-month rate was the highest since these bills averaged 0.030 percent two weeks ago on April 21.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.24 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, edged down to 0.10 percent last week from 0.11 percent the previous week.